happyaprilfools/gettingandcleaningdata/README.md

 # References:

-Getting and Cleaning Data Assignment
+Project on Getting and Cleaning Data - Coursera - DOST - Module 3

 # Contents
 This section describes the contents of this repository.

 Filename       | Description
 -------------  | -------------
-README.md      | This File
+README.md      | Describes the content of the repository and steps in running tidy_data.
 CODEBOOK.md    | Describes the variables within the tidied dataset run_analysis.R | Analysis function of the raw data